hyperledger/fabric/docs/source/build_network.rst

 blocks, as well as a state database to maintain a snapshot of the current state.
 This includes those peers that do not have chaincode installed on them (like ``peer1.org1.example.com`` in the above example) .
-Finally, the chaincode is accessible after it is installed (like ``peer1.org2.example.com`` in the above example) because it has already been instantiated.
+Finally, the chaincode is accessible after it is installed (like ``peer1.org2.example.com`` in the above example) because its definition has already been committed on the channel.

 How do I see these transactions?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^